mrheltic/Bilancia-SaT/README.md

 - LCD Initialization: The LCD display is initialized using the above mentioned I2C address and the number of columns and rows.
 - Button Initialization: The tare button pin is declared as an input, and if needed, a pull-up resistor is enabled.
 - Scale Initialization: The HX711 scale is initialized with the specified data output pin and clock input pin.
 - Raw Data Reading: The program reads the raw data from the scale using the `scale.read()` and `scale.read_average(20)` methods.
-This helps in determining the calibration factor.
+This helps to determine the calibration factor.
 - Calibration Factor Reading: The calibration factor is set using the `scale.set_scale()` method based on the raw data readings.
 The calibration factor adjusts the scale to provide accurate weight measurements.
 - Tare Reading: The scale is tared using the `scale.tare()` method, which resets the scale to zero.
-This allows for measuring the weight of objects without considering the weight of the container.
+This allows to measure the weight of objects neglecting the container's one.
 - Serial and LCD Initialization Messages: Initialization messages are printed to the Serial Monitor and the LCD display to indicate that the setup process is completed.

 ## Main Loop